AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex3.md

 ![Launch Setup](./images/savebuild.png)

-After clicking the **Save & Build for Development** button, your Development-library will be updated and your changes will be available for testing on your Platform Demo - website.
-It can take a couple of minutes until your Launch-code is updated, wait until you see a green dot next to your Development-library.
+After clicking the **Save & Build for Development** button, your Development library will be updated and your changes will be available for testing on your Platform Demo website.
+It can take a couple of minutes for your Launch library to update, wait until you see a green dot next to your Development library.

 (FYI: sometimes the Launch library is cached in your browser so you might have to clear your cache)

-Once your Launch - configuration is published, go to your Platform Demo-website, select and load any brand of choice and navigate to the page Login/Register.
+Once your Launch configuration is published, go to your Platform Demo website, select and load any brand of choice and navigate to the page Login/Register.
 Enter your credentials.

 ![Launch Setup](./images/lb_register_dtl.png)